abgox/PSCompletions/README.md

 ### About language

 - `Global language`: Default to the language of current system.
-  - You can show it by running `psc config language`
+  - You can show it by running `psc config language`.
-  - You can change it by running `psc config language zh-CN`
+  - You can change it by running `psc config language zh-CN`.
 - `Completion language`: The language set for the specified completion.
   - e.g. `psc completion git language en-US`.
 - `Available language`: In the completion `config.json` file, there is a `language` attribute whose value is a list of available languages.